Short stories from the 1970s

 Shibu from Ghori (1948).

-Artist: Shailo Chakrabarty
+Artist : Shailo Chakrabarty

 Shailo Chakraborty’s only other Ghanada venture.
 Twenty-two years after the Ghori illustration, author Shibram Chakraborty once again makes a cameo appearance as boarder Shibu.

-Banglar Shera Rahashyo Galpo (2002) & Harshabardhan Banam Ghanada Tenida (2013)
+Banglar Sheraa Rahashyo Gawlpo (2002) & Harshabardhan Bawnaam Ghanada Tenida (2013)

-Shibu from Ghanadar Dhonurbhango (1970).
+Shibu from Ghanadar Dhonurbhawngo (1970).

 Artist: Shailo Chakraborty

-Ghanadar Dhonurbhango from Barshik Shishushathi, 1970
+Ghanadar Dhonurbhawngo from Baarshik Shishushaathi, 1970

 Artist: Shailo Chakraborty

-Ghanadar Dhonurbhango from Duniyar Ghanada, 1976
+Ghanadar Dhonurbhawngo from Duniyaar Ghanada, 1976

 Artist: Goutam Roy